-So you want to become an expert at infographic design?
+So you want to become an infographic design expert?
+You've come to the right place.

 - Planning your infographic design